Prescribing Morse scalar curvatures: critical points at infinity: Introduction

 \section{Introduction}

-Prescribing conformally the scalar curvature on a manifold as a given function falls into the class of variational problems, which lack compactness, since the underlying partial differential equation is critical with respect to Sobolev's embedding.
-In particular the Palais-Smale condition is violated, which in classical variational theory allows the use of deformation lemmata.
-These lemmata are in return a fundamental pillar in the calculus of variations.
+Prescribing conformally the scalar curvature on a manifold as a given function falls into the class of variational problems, which lack compactness, as the underlying partial differential equation is critical with respect to Sobolev's embedding.
+In particular the Palais-Smale condition is violated, which in classical variational theory allows the use of deformation lemmata, which in return are a fundamental pillar in the calculus of variations.

-To overcome this lack of compactness one may try to restore compactness or study a hopefully only slightly different, yet compact situation and pass to the limit or return directly to the deformation lemmata themselves, hence studying none compact flows.
-The first approach is restrictive to e.g. symmetric situations with improved Sobolev embedding, the second one leads to the idea of compact approximation, while the third one has led to the theory of critical points at infinity.
+To overcome this lack of compactness one may try to restore compactness or study a hopefully only slightly different, yet compact situation and pass to the limit or return directly to the deformation lemmata themselves, hence studying non compact flows.
+The first approach is restrictive to e.g. symmetric situations with improved Sobolev embedding, the second one leads to the idea of compact approximation and the third one to the theory of critical points at infinity.

 \